 YES.
-Audeo II is currently seeking full accreditation from the Western Association of Schools and Colleges (WASC) and is working toward approval by the University of California (meeting UC A-G requirements).
+Audeo II is a fully accredited California State Charter School.
+It is accredited by the Western Association of Schools and Colleges (WASC).
+Its courses meet California State curriculum standards and are approved by the University of California (meeting UC A-G requirements).

 Audeo II serves students in grades K-12.

 No. Audeo II is a public school.
-It is a publicly funded program which is free to all students.
+It is a publicly funded program that is free to all students.

 Audeo II focuses on academics through our rigorous, standards-based independent study program.
 Academic opportunities are provided to students during their weekly appointments to the Resource Center that include: receiving support in one-on-one tutoring sessions, conducting science labs, and participating in field trips.